BonewheelMaster/Casio-Infinisweeper/README.md

 # Casio Infinisweeper

-An endless minesweeper game built for the Casio fx-9750GIII (Might work for other calculators too.).
+An endless minesweeper game built for the Casio fx-9750GIII (might work for other calculators too).

-Filenames are all <= 8 chars because that is the maximum on this calculator.
+Filenames are all <= 8 characters because that is the maximum on this calculator.

 Due to this program not using any Casio-specific modules, it can be run on desktop PCs.
 Keep in mind that the Casio calculators use MicroPython instead of CPython.